manheim/jenkinsfile-pipeline/README.md

 def deployUat = new DeployStage('uat')
 def deployProd = new DeployStage('prod')
 ```
-4. Link the Stages together in the order that you want them to run.
+5. Link the Stages together in your pipeline in the order that you want them to run.
 This examples builds your deployment artifact, then deploys qa, then uat, then prod.
 Each step *MUST* succeed before it can proceed on to the next.
 ```
 // Jenkinsfile
 ...
-buildArtifact.then(deployQa)
+pipeline.startsWith(buildArtifact)
+        .then(deployQa)
         .then(deployUat)
         .then(deployProd)
 ```
-5. The design of this library is influenced by the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) - your pipeline has been configured, but hasn't been constructed just yet.
+6. The design of this library is influenced by the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) - your pipeline has been configured, but hasn't been constructed just yet.
 Finalize and create your pipeline by calling the `build()` method.
 This should only be done once - no code should come after calling this method.
 ```
 // Jenkinsfile
 ...